Relay

 What is a business wire transfer?

-A wire transfer moves funds electronically from one financial institution—or individual—to another.
-There are two main types: domestic 🇺🇸 and international wire transfers. 🌏
+There are two main types: domestic and international wire transfers.

-A domestic wire transfer moves funds from one U.S.-based financial institution to another U.S.-based financial institution.
-International wire transfers move funds from a U.S. bank account to an overseas bank account.
+A domestic wire transfer moves money from one U.S.-based financial institution to another U.S.-based financial institution.
+International wire transfers move money from a U.S. account to an overseas account.

-Small business owners may choose wire transfers over other money transfer services for a variety of reasons.
-For example, wires typically have ⬆️ higher transfer limits than ACH.
-Since wire transfers are sent directly from one account to another, these payments may also process more quickly than other methods. 🏃
+Small business owners often choose wire transfers over other money transfer methods for speed and reliability.
+Wire transfers typically have higher transfer limits than ACH payments.
+Since wire transfers go directly from one account to another, they usually process more quickly than other payment methods.

 Examples of business wire transfers

-Small businesses can use wire transfers for a variety of reasons, such as:
+Small businesses use wire transfers for a variety of reasons, such as:

 How do business wire transfers work?

-Simply put, a bank wire transfer sends funds electronically through a wire network.
-In the United States 🇺🇸, the Federal Reserve manages the FedWire network for domestic wire transfer activity.
-For international wire transfers 🌏, a network like SWIFT may be used to transfer funds.
+A wire transfer sends money electronically through a wire network.
+In the United States, the Federal Reserve manages the FedWire network for domestic wire transfer activity.
+For international wire transfers, networks like SWIFT move money across borders.

-The sender will give the transfer details to their financial institution to initiate a wire transfer.
+The sender provides transfer details to their financial institution to start a wire transfer.
 This information includes:

-• ✅ The sender’s bank account number, ACH and ABA routing number
+• The sender's account number and routing number

-• ✅ The name of the recipient’s bank and the bank’s address
+• The name of the recipient's financial institution and address

-• ✅ The recipient’s bank account number, ACH and ABA routing number
+• The recipient's account number and routing number

-Once the sender provides this information and pays for the transfer, the sender’s financial institution will initiate the transaction.
-Then, the sender’s financial institution sends the wire transfer details to the recipient’s financial institution.
+Once the sender provides this information and pays for the transfer, their financial institution initiates the transaction.
+The sender's institution sends the wire transfer details to the recipient's institution.

-The recipient’s financial institution will review the transaction details and transfer funds from its own reserve into the recipient’s bank account.
-The recipient’s bank and the sender’s bank will then settle the payment. 🎉
+The recipient's institution reviews the transaction details and transfers money from its own reserve into the recipient's account.
+The two institutions then settle the payment between themselves.

 International wire transfers

-A Swift Network wire transfer has higher fees and takes longer to arrive, but you can follow it every step of the way—via an MT103 report—until it lands in your recipient’s bank account.
+A SWIFT Network wire transfer has higher fees and takes longer to arrive, but you can track it every step of the way using an MT103 report until it lands in your recipient's account.
+For more on cross-border payments, see our guide to international business payments.

 Wire transfer fees